Infinite Loops

 The example below shows how an infinite loop may occur:

-The trigger picks up any New or Updated Contact in Salesforce.
+The trigger picks up new or updated Contacts in Salesforce.

-In the final step, the recipe is configured to update the same object with information from QuickBooks.
+In the final step, the recipe will update the Salesforce contact with the Marketo lead details.

 Infinite loops may also occur if you have multiple recipes running at once and a similar issue occurs where one recipe is updating another that is triggered by an update in an object.